Our Beliefs About Baptism

 We believe that scriptural baptism is by being completely immersed under the water and after salvation.
 Jesus was immersed and all baptisms in the New Testament were by immersion.
 These two facts set the standard for baptism today.
 Baptism has no saving power but is the first act of obedience after coming to Christ.
 Baptism symbolizes the following:

-In the act of baptism, a believer in Christ is immersed under the waters of baptism whether in a pool, a creek, a river, the ocean, or a baptistery in a church—anywhere there is enough water to immerse a person.
+In the act of baptism, a believer in Christ is immersed under the waters of baptism, whether in a pool, a creek, a river, the ocean, or a baptistry in a church—anywhere there is enough water to immerse a person.

-Come to the Welcome Center about 20 minutes before the start of the service you are scheduled for.
+Come to the Welcome Center about 20 minutes before the start of the service you are scheduled for baptism.
 A deacon or pastor will meet you there and take you to the baptistry area.